The Law Library offers a wide range of services for students, alumni, faculty, and the larger legal community.

 Services for Non-Law Students

 Access to individual Westlaw, Lexis, and Bloomberg Law accounts is restricted to current law students, faculty, and staff.
-The Reference Office hosts Westlaw and Bloomberg Law desktop terminals for onsite access.
+Westlaw Patron Access and Bloomberg terminals are available on the second floor of William and June Warren Hall.
 These terminals are available on a first come, first served basis and research should be limited to 30 minute sessions.

-Printing in the Law Library is limited to law students.
+Printing is limited to law students.
 Troubleshooting and more information is available from the Law School IT department.

 The Law Library provides two types of fee-based services for institutions, businesses, private libraries, and individuals who need access to its collections.